 This article first appeared on the Center for Regenerative Medicine blog.

-Tags: Andre Terzic, cancer, CAR-T, Center for Regenerative Medicine, clinical trials, immunotherapy, Innovations, larynx transplant, maternal and fetal medicine, News, Regenerative Medicine Minnesota, republished, spinal cord injury, transplant
+Tags: Andre Terzic, cancer, CAR-T cell therapy, Center for Regenerative Medicine, clinical trials, hernia, immunotherapy, Innovations, larynx transplant, maternal and fetal medicine, News, Regenerative Medicine Minnesota, republished, spinal cord injury, transplant